smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Multiple page files are processed parallelly to split IO operations, which noticeably increases the performance.
 * click on all drives and uncheck in general compress/allow files to have contents indexed
 * use [MonitorIO](https://github.com/smo0ths/MonitorIO) i made if you want to see IO in realtime
 ---
 ---
 ---
+## 🟩 Certificates stuff:
+* go to Personal > Certificates and remove anything suspect (be careful)
+* browsers can auto trust these (uncheck allow firefox to auto trust thrid-party root certs if you want in privacy & security)
+* press <kbd>⊞ Win+R</kbd> type "certmgr.msc"
+---
+---
+---